Reader’s Question: Why does printing money cause inflation? Does this always occur?

-If the Money Supply increases faster than real output then, ceteris paribus, inflation will occur.
+- If the money supply increases faster than output then, ceteris paribus, inflation will occur.

-If you print more money, the amount of goods doesn’t change.
-However, if you print money, households will have more cash and more money to spend on goods.
+- If a government prints extra money, households will have more cash and more money to spend on goods.
 But, if the amount of goods stays the same, the extra cash will just cause firms to put up prices.